KarlScheibelhofer/java-crypto-tools/README.md

 * Supports RSA and EC keys

 The keystore file can contain multiple entries.
-The format of the entries are specified in https://www.rfc-editor.org/rfc/rfc7468.
+The format of the entries are specified in [RFC 7468](https://www.rfc-editor.org/rfc/rfc7468).

 ## Usage